AleixoLucas42/homelab/virtual machines/ubuntu-minikube/Kubernetes/bookstack/readme.md

 - admin@admin.com
 - password

+## Backup
+There is a backup running inside a kubernetes cronjob on mysql namespace.
+The backup is up to google drive

 ## Important
 - You need to have a mysql to use bookstack
 - Make sure that the user and password for mysq is the same to mysql and bookstack secret